Free temporary Serbia phone number to receive SMS online (+381)

 › Are these real Serbian mobile numbers?

-› What does a private line cost?
+› What does a private number cost?

 › Can I reuse the same number later?